 — French explorer Jean Ribault

 Fort Caroline was an early French colony in the United States, originally thought to be established in what is now Jacksonville, Florida, on June 22, 1564.
 However in recent years, this has come into dispute, and scholars announced in 2014 that the actual ruins of Fort Caroline may have been found in Georgia (See Dispute Below).

 The fort was built under the leadership of René Goulaine de Laudonnière as a refuge for the Huguenots, who were members of the Protestant Reformed Church of France.

 During the 16th century, France was determined to expand its empire.
 Spain, the world’s leading power, already had a foothold in the Americas, and France wanted a share of the riches the Spanish were gaining through trade and plunder.
 France’s first attempt to stake a permanent claim in North America was at La Caroline, a settlement thought to be near the mouth of the St. Johns River in Florida.
 Native American researchers have recently found though that the settlement is actually on the Altamaha River

 When French explorer, Jean Ribault, arrived at the river in 1562, he was impressed by the first native peoples he encountered.
-The Timucuan under Chief Saturiwa, who met the French at the mouth of the river, were one of a number of Timucua-speaking tribes who inhabited central and north Florida and southeastern Georgia.
-They were in the final stage of a culture whose way of life had remained essentially unchanged for more than 1000 years.
+The Timucuan under Chief Saturiwa, who met the French at the mouth of the river, was one of a number of Timucua-speaking tribes who inhabited central and north Florida and southeastern Georgia.
+They were in the final stage of a culture whose way of life had remained essentially unchanged for more than 1,000 years.